 SWU Warriors compete in the Conference Carolinas of the NCAA Division II, as well as the National Christian College Athletic Association (NCCAA).
 Men’s teams include baseball, basketball, cross-country, golf, soccer, tennis, and track and field.
 Women’s teams include basketball, cross-country, golf, soccer, softball, tennis, track and field, and volleyball.
 Learn more about SWU Athletics.

 - Average Class Size = 17

 - 73 percent have the highest degree in their field (Doctorate/Terminal)

 - The international faculty represents South Korea, Nigeria, Brazil, Canada, and France.
 Other faculty members have worked extensively overseas in countries such as Russia, the Philippines, Romania, Zambia, England, and.
 Australia.

 Spiritual formation is an essential and central part of life at SWU.
-Opportunities to walk closer to God include bi-weekly chapel services, discipleship groups, Spiritual Emphasis Week, Missions Conference, Ignite (student athletes), Student Missions Fellowship and a host of student-sponsored groups and events.
+Opportunities in our traditional program to walk closer to God include bi-weekly chapel services, discipleship groups, Spiritual Emphasis Week, Missions Conference, Ignite (student athletes), Student Missions Fellowship and a host of student-sponsored groups and events.
 Learn more about Spiritual Life at SWU.